FollySoft/BlinkBook/HoldOut/README.md

 ## WIN CONDITION

-The winner is the last person to keep their Blink alive.
+The winner is the last player to keep their Blink alive.
 Double clicking the tile's button after it's light fades will return it to the "ready" state.